Cubs vs. Brewers MLB Betting Odds, Trends & Prediction

 Cubs vs. Brewers: Public Bettors Love Milwaukee

-As of this writing, our MLB Public Betting Page shows that 71% of bets are on the Brewers’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 57% of bets are on the Cubs’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Cubs vs. Brewers MLB Betting Trends